tensorflow/tensorflow/README.md

 uphold this code.**

-**We use [GitHub issues](https://github.com/tensorflow/tensorflow/issues) for tracking requests and bugs, so please see
+**We use [GitHub issues](https://github.com/tensorflow/tensorflow/issues) for tracking requests and bugs, please see
 [TensorFlow Discuss](https://groups.google.com/a/tensorflow.org/forum/#!forum/discuss)
 for general questions and discussion, and please direct specific questions to [Stack Overflow](https://stackoverflow.com/questions/tagged/tensorflow).**